The Language of Generalization: General Discussion

-Rejecting the tools of truth-functional semantics for generalizations would be throwing the baby out with the bathwater.
-With some reasonable assumptions about the hypothesis space of semantic meanings, the acquisition of a threshold-based truth-functional meaning \(\denote{u}(p, \theta) := p > \theta\) requires learning three distinct aspects of meaning: (1) the \emph{dimension} being described (i.e., prevalence \(p\)), (2) the \emph{polarity} of the relation (i.e., \(>\) vs. \(<\)), and (3) the value of the \emph{threshold} (e.g., \(\theta = 0\) for \enquote{some}, \(\theta = 0.5\) for \enquote{most}).
-Upon acquiring the dimension and the polarity, a rational learner should represent uncertainty over possible thresholds \(\theta\).
-Upon repeated cross-situational data with quantifiers, this prior could be updated towards acquiring a fixed meaning.
-However, for generics, no fixed threshold is required; the language of generalization is learned once aspects (1) and (2) are understood.
-Thus, under our framework, generics should not only be learned before quantifiers but also facilitate the acquisition of quantifiers.
+Rejecting the tools of truth-functional semantics for the language of generalization would be throwing the baby out with the bathwater: In fact, from a learning perspective, our semantics of generics can be viewed as \emph{simpler} than that of quantifier semantics.
+With some reasonable assumptions about the hypothesis space of semantic meanings, the acquisition of a threshold-based truth-functional meaning \(\mbox{ $[\![ u ]\!]$}(p, \theta) := p > \theta\) requires learning three distinct aspects of meaning: (1) the \emph{dimension} being described (i.e., prevalence \(p\)), (2) the \emph{polarity} of the relation (i.e., \(>\) vs. \(<\)), and (3) the value of the \emph{threshold} (e.g., \(\theta = 0\) for \enquote{some}, \(\theta = 0.5\) for \enquote{most}).\footnote{This particular framing of the acquisition process ignores the potentially different impact of pragmatic reasoning on generics vs.~quantifiers. } If a learner first acquires the dimension and the polarity (i.e., generics have to do with prevalence in some positive way), a rational learner should then represent uncertainty over possible thresholds \(\theta\).
+For quantifier semantics, a learner would then need to learn the context-invariant value of the threshold \(\theta\), but for generics, she could have an adult-like semantics for generics by maintaining uncertainty about the threshold.
+That is, the language of generalization is learned once aspects (1) and (2) are understood.
+Thus, under our framework, generics should not only be learned before quantifiers but could also facilitate the acquisition of quantifiers because of their shared logical form.